EmanueleArtioli/mtg/README.md

 # mtg
-A Magic the Gathering repo for my still undefined project
+A Magic the Gathering repo for my Foundations of Probability and Statistics project in R.